Nukesor/ggj2018/README.md

-# ggj2018
+# GGJ2018

-Repository for the Global Gamejam 2018
+This is going to be the best game!